 Roasted red bell peppers and almonds are the base of this spicy romesco sauce.
 This delicious Catalonian recipe is smooth, nutty, and earthy with a slightly smoky spiciness.
 Cayenne pepper and smoked paprika bring the spiciness (and smokiness) here.
 Altogether, it turns meals into something very memorable.
 It’s a complex flavor, yet it’s surprisingly simple to make (and it only takes half an hour to complete).

 Get ready to experiment with this sauce as it has many potential use cases in the kitchen.
-Spicy romesco sauce pairs very well with fish – halibut, snapper, cod, grilled, or breaded – you name it.
-It also works well with bread and vegetable crudites.
+Spicy romesco sauce pairs very well with fish – halibut, snapper, cod, grilled, or breaded, you name it.
+It also works well as a dipper with crusty bread and vegetable crudites.
 Traditionally this sauce is served with Catalonian green onions (called calcots in Catalon).
-But it also works well with asparagus, summer squash, and zucchini, just to name a few options.
+But it also pairs perfectly with asparagus, summer squash, and zucchini, just to name a few vegetable options.